 Prepare for a career as an alcohol and drug counselor.
-Save and enrich the lives of people struggling with addiction.
-You can reach these goals with a BS degree in Alcohol and Drug Counseling.
-Learn how to respond effectively to substance use disorder problems, whether you are a community college transfer student, someone who wants to complete an undergraduate degree or an allied professional (social worker, psychologist, nurse, school counselor, law enforcement officer).
+Help save and enrich the lives of people struggling with addiction by studying on campus in Saint Paul to earn a bachelor’s degree in Alcohol and Drug Counseling.
+At Metro State, learn how to respond effectively to substance use disorder problems, whether you are a community college transfer student, someone who wants to complete an undergraduate degree or an allied professional (social worker, psychologist, nurse, school counselor, law enforcement officer).

 - Forming professional therapeutic relationships with people struggling with addiction.

 - Learning how to carry out evidence-based interventions that help people and their families move from life-threatening addiction to life-affirming recovery.

 - Exploring your many interests related to substance use disorder problems.
 Gain the skills to qualify for licensure.